A mass spectrum is a puzzle – learn to solve it systematically and report with confidence.

 - Identifying molecular ions vs. fragment ions

-- Library searching (e.g., NIST, Wiley) for compound identification
+- Library searching (NIST, Wiley) for compound identification

 - Isotopic patterns and adduct formation